tschaffter/rstudio/README.md

 Docker image for analyses using RStudio and Python-Conda

-## Motivations
+## Overview

+This project provides

-- Provides a versionized development environment (R, Python)
+- a development environment where R and Python codes work together
-- Renders R notebooks to HTML and PDF programmatically (GH Action, etc.)

-## Specification

-- Extends the Docker image [rocker/rstudio]
+- a portable development environment using Docker
-- Behaves the same as [rocker/rstudio] and offer extra features (see below)
-- Includes R packages to render HTML notebooks and use Python/conda (`reticulate`)
-- Renders HTML and PDF notebooks from .Rmd files programmatically
-- Comes with [Miniconda] installed
-- Specifies the version of the R packages installed using `renv`
-- Uses [GitHub Dependabot] to check Docker and pip dependencies
+- a versionized development environment

 ## Usage

-1. Create and edit the file that contains the future environment variables.
+1. Create and edit the file that contains the environment variables.
 You can initially start RStudio using this configuration as-is.

        cp .env.example .env